-4. Convert PNGs and JPEGs to Webp format
+Convert PNGs and JPEGs to WebP

-Convert your PNGs or JPEGs images to a modern image format such as WebP to improve on size but keep the quality.
+Convert your PNGs or JPEG images to a modern image format such as WebP to improve on size but keep the quality.
 WordPress added support for WebP in the 5.8 version, which means you can upload WebP images.
 Using WebP images solves Pagespeed’s “Serve images in next-gen formats” label.

 Consider our Imagify vs Smush vs Optimole post on choosing the best plugin for converting your images to webp.